 You can go to the VA’s App page to find out more about other apps that were made specifically for our Veterans.

 Remember that November 11th is Veteran’s Day.
-It falls on a Friday this year.
 If you see a Vet, thank a Vet.
 They’ve sacrificed more than we can understand.
 But then also ask them how they are and be prepared to list.